codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/vuepress-tutorial-8.md

 The inherited [default theme](https://vuepress.vuejs.org/theme/default-theme-config.html) should now be rendering alongside the child theme instead of the blank page.

 ::: tip Missing Layout.vue File
-You may have noticed that the <code class="inline-code-block">Layout.vue</code> file is listed as a required file, but we didn't need to create one in the <code class="inline-code-block">theme</code> directory.
+You may have noticed that the <code class="inline-code-block">Layout.vue</code> file is listed as a mandatory file, but we didn't need to create one in the <code class="inline-code-block">theme</code> directory.
 This is because you don't need to explicitly create the <code class="inline-code-block">Layout.vue</code> file when you're inheriting it from the [default theme](https://vuepress.vuejs.org/theme/default-theme-config.html).
 :::

 The child theme is also able to override files in the parent theme by creating a file with the same name in the same location.
 We'll go over how to override parent theme files in more detail in future tutorials.
 You can also override some parent theme files by just using the same name as the parent theme file in the child theme.
 For example, we're going to override the <code class="inline-code-block">GlobalLayout.vue</code> file by using the same name for the file in the child theme and the code provided by the documentation.